 In partnership with GIZ Rwanda, HCoE requested us to develop and test an automated irrigation system gathering real-time data on environmental and soil parameters within both greenhouses and open fields, then use analytics developed for this data to create automated irrigation processes, limiting waste of costly inputs such as water, fertiliser and pesticides.

-Once the value of smart farming had been shown within the context of Rwanda, phase 2 (coming in 2021) would be to develop a more affordable, power efficient solution that could be used by smallholder farmers across the region.
+Once the value of smart farming had been shown within the context of Rwanda, phase 2 (coming in 2021) would be to develop a more affordable, power efficient solution that could be used by farmers across the region.